meredithmurfin/DynamicPlacementGenerator/README.md

 These files can be found in `DynamicPlacementGenerator/data_to_read/engine_subtype/`.

-**It is very important that the format of these files stays the same as the examples that are currenty provided.** You must provide data for each engine subtype for the next 3 months.
+**It is very important that the format of these files stays the same as the examples that are currently provided.** You must provide data for each engine subtype for the next 3 months.
 Below are descriptions of the structure for each, but we have provided file examples for each engine subtype already in the folders that reflect accurate data needed to run this program for January 2019.

 The files look similar to this: